 - 1,5 liter water 50 fl.oz/ 6 ½ cups

 - 1 teaspoon butter

 - 60 g butter 2 oz/ ¼ cup

 - 60 g all-purpose flour 2 oz/ ½ cup

 - ¾ teaspoon ground coriander

 - 2 tablespoons lemon juice

-Wash the asparagus and snap off the woody ends.
-Give them to a soup pot, add the water, sugar, butter and salt and bring to a boil.
+- Asparagus stock: Wash the asparagus and snap off the woody ends.
+Place them in a soup pot, add the water, sugar, 1 teaspoon butter, and salt and bring to a boil.
 Turn down the heat and simmer, uncovered, for 20 minutes.
-Remove the asparagus woody ends with a slotted spoon and discard.
+Remove the asparagus woody ends with a slotted spoon and discard (Notes 1,2).

-Wipe the pot clean.
+- Make the roux: Wipe the pot clean.
 Melt the butter and cook the finely chopped onion for about 3 minutes until golden, but not brown.
-Sprinkle the flour in the pot and stir for 1 minutes.
+Sprinkle the flour in the pot and stir for 1 minute.
 Slowly and gradually add the stock while whisking all the time.
 Bring to a boil and simmer for about 3 minutes until thickened.

-Add the asparagus tips, bring to a boil again and simmer for another 3 to 5 minutes.
-The asparagus tips should still retain a bite.
+- Add the asparagus tips, bring to a boil again and simmer for another 2-3 minutes.
+The asparagus tips should not get too soft.
 Adjust the taste with salt and pepper.